KaihuaQin/defi-mooc-exercise/README.md

 # Hands-on Exercise: Flash Loan based Liquidation

 ## Exercise
-In this exerecise, you are expected to implement a smart contract to complete a flash loan based liquidation.
+In this exerecise, you are expected to implement a smart contract which performs a flash loan based liquidation.

 ### Requirements

-- The smart contract should allow your perform flash loan, liquidation, exchange in one blockchain transaction.
+- The smart contract should allow you to perform a flash loan, a liquidation, and an asset exchange in one blockchain transaction.

-- To ease marking, we require your contract to provide an unified interface `run`.
-You can encode the parameters you need into `params`.
+- To ease marking, we require your contract to provide a unified interface `run`.
+You can encode the parameters needed into `params`.
 By calling `run`, the flash loan, liquidation, and exchange should be executed properly.

 ```javascript
 function run(bytes calldata params) external